SpazzTL/Novel-To-Anki/README.md

 # Novel-To-Anki
-Inspects webnovels in .epub format and outputs a CSV file for Anki.
+Inspects webnovels in .epub and .txt format and outputs a CSV file for Anki.
 (only supports korean for now)
 ---

 # How to use:
-Place the script in a folder with the EPUB files you want to parse.
+Place the script in a folder with the EPUB | TXT files you want to parse.
 Create a folder named **Dictionaries** and place zipped dictionaries inside it.
-(You can also have a folder called `novels` or `input` with all epubs.)
+(You can also have a folder called `novels` or `input` with all txt / epubs.)

 [Example Dictionaries](https://github.com/Lyroxide/yomitan-ko-dic/releases)